iTroned/DXFJanitors/known_bugs.md

-crash when trying to save after using "extend" function rename of svg not taking place before rebuild -> maybe make it dynamic? cant undo after merging
+crash when trying to save after using "extend" function rename of svg not taking place before rebuild -> maybe make it dynamic? cant undo after merging trying to open a file that is open in autocad crashes the app -> permission denied error code

 If the closest point is part of the same polyline: